 The first of the series of virtual dialogues was convened on Thursday 17 March 2020: the report from this dialogue can be accessed here.

 A second virtual dialogue will be hosted on Thursday 30 April 2020 and will examine how financing for the COVID-19 pandemic could inform discussions on the future of aid.
 A draft programme can be accessed here.

 In a changed and still rapidly changing global landscape, there is much debate on the future of concessional international public finance for development.
 From the threat of climate chaos to the opportunities of the SDG agenda, what are the appropriate objectives for global public funding to support human progress and global public goods?
 Looking ahead, how might the need for aid and aid-like finance change over the next 50 years?
 What needs to evolve?
 What do the various actors need to contribute?

-This meeting forms part of a series of Wilton Park dialogues to explore new approaches to global development cooperation over the coming decades.
+This series of Wilton Park dialogues explores new approaches to global development cooperation over the coming decades.
 A diverse group with different insights from south and north will be brought together for thought-leadership discussions on the future of concessional financial development cooperation.

 The context of international development is changing significantly including:

 - The threat posed to the global climate and environment;

 - The ambitious opportunities outlined in the SDGs to 2030, and beyond;